gemma-draper/Chemical-Compatibility/README.md

 - Gas cylinder regulators
 - Pressure generators

 In 2019, the ISIS Sample Environment Group created a simple spreadsheet to summarise the available literature for compatibility of the materials with various chemicals at room temperature.
 You can see a snapshot of this spreadsheet below.

 ![A snapshot of the chemical compatibility spreadsheet.](https://user-images.githubusercontent.com/84348138/135100089-1d33d611-8503-48ec-af92-4b08f8071123.png)

+## Project aims
+- Migrate data to a SQL database.
+- Expand to include temperature data.
+- Deploy API.
+- Interactive browser-based search function.